Research on the Protective Effect of Pine Pollen on Injury Caused by Alcohol

 Research Significance

-The rise in alcohol consumption has led to an increase in alcoholic liver disease, which poses significant health risks.
-Traditional treatments often have limited efficacy and can come with adverse effects.
-This study highlights Pine Pollen as a potential natural remedy for alcohol-induced liver injury.
-The findings show that Pine Pollen can:
+The increasing incidence of alcoholic liver disease presents significant clinical challenges, with current treatments offering limited efficacy and potential side effects.
+This study highlights the potential of Pine Pollen as a natural therapeutic option for managing alcohol-induced liver injury.
+The findings demonstrate that Pine Pollen can:

-- Reduce Oxidative Stress: By lowering MDA levels, Pine Pollen helps mitigate the damage caused by free radicals.
+- Reduce Oxidative Stress: The reduction in MDA levels indicates that Pine Pollen mitigates the oxidative damage caused by alcohol metabolism.

-- Improve Liver Function: Lower TG levels and reduced fatty degeneration suggest better liver health.
+- Improve Liver Function: The decrease in TG levels and reduction in fatty degeneration point to improved liver health and function.

 Conclusion